 After the 1994 Rwandan genocide many children were displaced and orphaned, JAM’s Fred Nkunda Life Center (FNLC) was started shortly after the genocide as a result of this need.
 The orphanage was originally established together with the late Ugandan national Fred Nkunda who had a vision of empowering children orphaned and displaced as a result of the genocide, thus the orphanage was named after him.

-Whilst JAM’s presence in Rwanda was almost immediate, it took 4 years to establish the official orphanage in Rwanda.
-The partnership with Life Outreach International made the building of the orphanage possible, and in 1998 it was official opened to house orphans of the Rwandan genocide.
+Whilst JAM’s presence in Rwanda was almost immediate, it took 4 years to establish the officially orphanage in Rwanda.
+The partnership with Life Outreach International made the building of the orphanage possible, and in 1998 it was officially opened to house orphans of the Rwandan genocide.

 Over the years 100s of independent young adults have been reconciled with family and re-integrated into their communities through the intervention of the FNLC and the Young Adults Integration Program.

 Over the past few years, the FNLC has been transitioning, from providing much needed care for orphans to the provision of vocational skills training for young adults.

 Today the Rwanda Skills Training Center houses only around 20 orphans, but over 150 students in the skills training center.
 Students in the skills center learn culinary skills, hairdressing, welding, carpentry and masonry